macrocosm-os/data-universe/docs/huggingface_setup.md

-### README: Configuring Access for Uploading Data to Hugging Face Datasets
+### [DEPRECATED] README: Configuring Access for Uploading Data to Hugging Face Datasets

 #### Creating and Configuring Your Hugging Face Access Token